 About Goodedulla National Park

-This remote park of picturesque meandering semi-permanent creeks within hilly to mountainous areas is ideal for birdwatching.
+The national park features picturesque meandering semi-permanent creeks within a hilly and mountainous landscape—ideal for birdwatching.

-- Avoid contaminating water with detergents, soaps or shampoos.
-Wash yourself and your cooking utensils at least 50m away from waterways.
+- Protect watercourses.
+Wash your cooking gear at least 50m away from waterways.

 See the guidelines on caring for parks for more information about protecting our environment and heritage in parks.